Eielson’s CATM Flight hits the mark at 40 below

 |Downloads:

-This work, Eielson’s CATM Flight hits the mark at 40 below [Image 5 of 5], by A1C Carson Jeney, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Eielson’s CATM Flight hits the mark at 40 below, by A1C Carson Jeney, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.